huangfanglong/CK3-Character-Gallery/README.md

 4. **Deleting Characters entries**: Supports hotkey **Delete** on keyboard and multi-select (holding down Ctrl + Click or Ctrl + Shift) for batch deletion.
 5. **Portrait Display**:
    - Each character entry in each gallery has its own portrait display and its corresponding DNA box.
-   - Click **Change Portrait** to add the display image for the character.
+   - Click **Change Portrait** or directly on Portrait window to add the display image for the character.
+Alternatively (and perhaps more conveniently), you can also copy images directly from File Explorer or the Snipping Tool with Ctrl+C and select a character entry then Ctrl+V (Paste) it.
-   - Drag to reposition and scroll to zoom to select the area of portrait to display for each character entry (currently support 300x300).
+   - Drag to reposition and scroll to zoom to select the area of portrait to display for each character entry (currently support 450x450).
    - Click **OK** to save the cropped portrait.
 6. **DNA Display**:
    - Some QoL buttons such as: **Clear**, **Homogenize DNA**, **Save Changes**, or **Copy DNA**.
-7. **Gallery Management**: Click the **...** menu next to the gallery dropdown to rename or delete the current gallery.
+7. **Gallery Management**: Click the **...** menu next to the gallery dropdown to rename or delete the current gallery, also support exporting & importing galleries.
+Sorting is also supported.

 ## Data Storage